dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/author_profile_results/javascript/profiles_results/google-scholar-profiles-results-scrape.md

 const search = new SerpApi.GoogleSearch(process.env.API_KEY);             //your API key from serpapi.com

-const searchString = "astronomy";                         // what we want to search const pagesLimit = 2;                                     // limit of pages for getting info let currentPage = 1;                                      // current page of the search
+const searchString = "astronomy";                         // what we want to search const pagesLimit = Infinity;                              // limit of pages for getting info let currentPage = 1;                                      // current page of the search

 const params = {